How these neighbors use fire to revitalize their communities, and land

 "Fire is an important and natural process in grassland ecosystems.
 Fires burned through the Great Plains for thousands of years before European settlement," says Victoria Donovan, a postdoctoral researcher at the University of Nebraska-Lincoln.
 "We can coexist with fire by embracing controlled burns to manage grassland landscapes."

-At the Loess Canyon Rangeland Alliance (LCRA) prescribed burn this particular morning, rancher Scott Park is Burn Boss.
-Park has been burning with LCRA for 15 years, and he directs the team like a seasoned coach calling out the next play.
-Park first confirms that the group is aware of the perimeter lines and the locations of water tanks set out around the property.
+At the Loess Canyon Rangeland Alliance (LCRA) prescribed burn this particular morning, rancher Scott Stout is Burn Boss.
+Stout has been burning with LCRA for 15 years, and he directs the team like a seasoned coach calling out the next play.
+Stout first confirms that the group is aware of the perimeter lines and the locations of water tanks set out around the property.
 Then, he details how the burn will unfold.

 This land has not seen fire in more than a century.
 The adjacent hillsides and canyons are knotted with eastern red cedar trees, which have created invasive, impermeable "living" walls.
 Without fire, a few spindly tree saplings in a grassland pasture will grow into a mature forest with low-hanging branches that obstruct livestock, deter wildlife and attract predators that endanger ground bird populations.

-At Park's command, the team of ATV-riding volunteers, equipped with leather gloves and drip torches, thunders off to take their positions and begin restoring this grassland with fire.
+At Stout's command, the team of ATV-riding volunteers, equipped with leather gloves and drip torches, thunders off to take their positions and begin restoring this grassland with fire.

 Why prescribed burn associations formed